NCAR/wrf_hydro_training/README.md

 Issue the following commnand in your terminal to start the training Docker container.

-`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/hawaii-training` **Note: If you are restarting the training you will likely need to remove the previous container before reissuing the run command
+`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/hawaii-training`

+**Note: If you are restarting the training you will likely need to remove the previous container before reissuing the run command
 `docker rm wrf-hydro-training`**

-The container will start and perform a number of actions before starting the training.
+The container will start and perform a number of actions before starting the training:

 * First, the container will pull the model code.
 * Second, the container will pull the relevant example test case.